Koji-Makiyama/nextjs-resume-koji/edit-me/content/additional-info.md

 title: Hobbies & Interests
 ---

-Outside of my work with software, I enjoy playing and listening to music, spending quality time with my family, and learning new things.
+Outside of my work with work, I enjoy playing and listening to music, spending quality time with my family, and learning new things.